 ISDN ports can also be used to do anything that an asynchronous port can be used for except network hardwired.
-Asynchronous or synchronous usage is autodetected.
+Async or sync usage is autodetected.
 56K or 64K speeds are also autodetected.
-Hayes AT commands have been added to allow a user to telnet to a 64K B-channel and use the ISDN port as a dial-out modem.
 The ISDN ports support synchronous PPP and asynchronous V.120 PPP or SLIP.